phrl42/AudIo/README.md

 # AudIo

-self written neural network that helps me generate music for banana
+This is a neural network that helps me to create music for my games.